squirrelie1024/Keyboard-Tester-Android/README.md

 # Keyboard Tester for Android
 This app lets you test your keyboard and check it's working or not.
 # Installation
-Comming Soon
+Coming Soon
 # How to use
-Just type something...
+Just type something on your keyboard.
+It not showing press Test and type on your keyboard
 #